How are Respiratory Allergies Diagnosed?

 Skin allergies are known as atopic dermatitis (eczema) and contact dermatitis.
 They are treated usually topical, with hydro-cortisone or other anti-inflammatory steroid, or sometimes orally.

 When the lung functions are affected as a result of allergens, allergic asthma is diagnosed.
-The symptoms here include: coughing, difficult breathing or shortness of breath, low oxygen level in the blood, as a result of allergic inflammation on the respiratory system.
+The symptoms here include: coughing, difficult breathing or shortness of breath.
+It can also include low oxygen level in the blood, as a result of allergic inflammation on the respiratory system.
 Read more here about types of asthma and treatment.

 For food, insect stings and drug allergies the best treatment is to avoid the food and drugs that cause an allergic reaction.
-If the reaction is not strong the doctor may prescribe antihistamines or topical creams to relieve the itchiness and slow down the reaction.
+If the reaction is not strong the doctor may prescribe antihistamines or topical creams.
+These are to relieve the itchiness and slow down the reaction.
 In severe reactions the doctor will prescribe epinephrine injections to prevent an anaphylactic shock.